 In cases where the disaster-damaged unit cannot be demolished due to its condition of being part of an AHUS, the Program may consider other feasible alternatives to transfer ownership of the disaster-damaged housing unit from the R3 Program applicant to another party.
 The Program will make a relocation determination on a case-by-case basis as it may not be feasible for the Program to acquire the property from the R3 Program applicant in some scenarios.
-The R3 Program, at its discretion, may choose to sell the property at market rate with restrictive covenants; donate the property to a non-profit; have the R3 Program applicant relinquish ownership of the property to a current property co-owner; or select other eligible end uses for the disaster-damaged property.
-Any tenants residing in the AHUS may be eligible for URA assistance, as applicable50.
+The R3 Program, at its discretion, may choose to sell the property at market rate with restrictive covenants; donate the property to a non-profit; have the R3 Program applicant relinquish ownership of the disaster-damaged property.
+Any tenants residing in the AHUS may be eligible for URA assistance, as applicable.